sampreetreddy05/Azure-Terraform/README.md

-# terraform-azure-multi-environments
+# terraform-azure-multi-environment
-Example Project on how to create multiple envrionments on Azure with Terraform
+creating multiple envrionments on Azure with Terraform